Quantum Optics Fundamentals

 What does quantum entanglement mean for two photons?

-Which protocol uses photon polarization for quantum key distribution?
+Which protocol uses photon polarisation for quantum key distribution?

-What does the Heisenberg Uncertainty Principle state about photon number and phase?
+What does the Heisenberg Uncertainty Principle say about photon number and phase?

 Quantum Terminology